astronomer/docs/archived_software_docs/version-0.29/kubernetes-executor.md

 ## Prerequisites

 You must have an Airflow Deployment on Astronomer running with the Kubernetes executor.
 For more information on configuring an executor, see [Configure a Deployment](configure-deployment.md).
-To learn more about different executor types, see [Airflow Executors Explained](https://www.astronomer.io/guides/airflow-executors-explained).
+To learn more about different executor types, see [Apache Airflow® Executors Explained](https://www.astronomer.io/guides/airflow-executors-explained).

 ## Configure the Kubernetes executor using pod templates